artmove3/Tic_tac_toe-react-redux/README.md

-Tic tac toe app created with react-vite
+Tic tac toe app created with react-vite and custom redux